sw13tch-dio/sw13tch-dio/README.md

 - 👋 Hi, I’m Dio B {@sw13tch-dio}
 - 👀 I’m interested in machine learning, OS development, robotics and embedded systems (I also love astrophysics + quantum computing!)
-- 🌱 I’m currently in my 2nd year in college, as a dual major in CIS and Electromechanical Tech
+- 🌱 I’m currently in my last year at OCC, as a dual major in CompSci and Electromechanical Tech
 - 💞️ I’m looking to collaborate on anything that would help further my knowledge and earn me practical experience
 - 📫 How to reach me: l.brown6@clasnet.sunyocc.edu